-Scientists develop mathematical model for making accurate solar power generation forecasts, which will ease the adoption of solar energy
+Scientists develop a mathematical model for making accurate solar power generation forecasts, which will ease the adoption of solar energy

 The world is in dire need of a large-scale transition away from fossil fuels and towards sustainable energy sources to prevent an environmental crisis.
 Thanks to recent advances in various scientific and engineering disciplines, solar cells have become a rising star in the field of renewable energy, reaching operational costs and performance close to those of the conventional electric grid.

 However, in spite of the remarkable strides made in photovoltaics (PV) technology, the performance of the solar cell itself is only one part of the equation.
 For solar power projects to be funded and rolled out, decision-makers need to know ahead of time how much energy the installed PV systems will provide, both for technical and administrative reasons.
 Of course, since solar cells are devices that harvest solar radiation, their solar-to-electricity conversion performance is tied to a variety of external factors, such as cloudiness, temperature, and humidity.
 So, forecasting how much power a PV system will output over a given amount of time is not a straightforward task.